Storm Water Management Model (SWMM)

 The updated model allows engineers and planners to accurately represent any combination of LID controls within a study area to determine their effectiveness in managing stormwater and combined sewer overflows.

-SWMM accounts for various hydrologic processes that produce runoff from urban areas.
-These include
+SWMM accounts for various hydrologic processes that produce runoff from urban areas, which include the following:

 SWMM contains a flexible set of hydraulic modeling capabilities used to route runoff and external inflows through the drainage system network of pipes, channels, storage/treatment units and diversion structures.
 These include the ability to